 "I'm sure."
 Mizuki chuckled.
 "It's fine, better get out before the mess really gets started!"

 "Yes, I think you're right!"
 She replied stepping out, smiling at him before leaving.
 Rubbing her eyes, Amaris made her way to her room, equally large to a basic kitchen.

 With a sigh she stood and began to get dress into what she would normally wear on her nights "out."
-It consisted of black baggy capri pants a normal white t-shirt, and a black jacket with a bloody wolf printed on the back.
+It consisted of black baggy capri pants a normal white t-shirt, and a worn out black leather jacket.
 It was very plain and normal, but she didn't mind.
 In truth she liked white better, but her resources were limited, in a sense.
-Sliding the hood up as a slow smile formed on her face, she couldn't help it, it felt good to be back.
-A chain necklace swung on her neck as she moved to the window and jumped onto the second part of the low roof.
+Tucking her family necklace in her shirt to keep it safe, she zipped up her jacket all snug and moved to the window, jumped onto the second part of the low roof.
 Running across it she jumped off the edge with great care.
 Landing in a cat like crouch, it had taken a good amount of time to get it down, but it was good for situations like this.
 Normally her father wouldn't be home.

 She began walking down the hill top that led away from the gigantic mansions, Our small town hidden away from the rest of society was separated into two sections.
 The rich and the poor.
 There was no middle class.

 But this place was a large dump to her.
 In the upper outskirts is where all of the rich lived, it was peaceful and quite, a good cover for what was rotting under neath.
 At the heart of the city were mobsters and gangs.
 The towns people only suffered under them.
 I guess no one wants to interfere and be killed in those gang wars.
 The crime rate was steadily increasing but the small amount of cops (Hired by Osaka-san, from across the street, the dog) only contain them enough so they won't cross the bridge.